kisswiki/kisswiki/src/non-it/self_improvement.md

 what they know because common sense is

-not common practice and it's a myth that

-knowledge is power

-not knowledge is it has a potential to

-be power it only becomes power when we
+not common practice and it's a **myth that knowledge is power.
+Knowledge has a potential to be power.
+It only becomes power when we use it when we apply.**

-use it when we apply it like people
+It like people

 think they should get points for buying